bassmanitram/dataclass-cli/docs/API.md

 # API Reference

-Complete API documentation for dataclass-config.
+Complete API documentation for dataclass-args.

 ## Table of Contents